Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

     },
     blackout:0b, //Whether the mansion is currently in the blackout. dead_players:[], //Player UUIDs that have died.
-    ghosts_caught:[], //The mansion-local ghosts caught by player list, see save data documentation for more info. money_grabbed:[], //The mansion-local money grabbed by player list, see save data documentation for more info. technical_data:{}, //Flags set by the mansion to remember if certain events happened or not, where absent = not. used_keys:[], //List of door names of keys that have been used. obtained_keys:[], //List of door names of keys that have been collected.
+    ghosts_caught:[], //The mansion-local ghosts caught by player list, see save data documentation for more info, has additional uuid field to identify the player.
+Does not include boos object. money_grabbed:[], //The mansion-local money grabbed by player list, see save data documentation for more info, has additional uuid field to identify the player. technical_data:{}, //Flags set by the mansion to remember if certain events happened or not, where absent = not. used_keys:[], //List of door names of keys that have been used. obtained_keys:[], //List of door names of keys that have been collected.